julianocosta89/jcosta.dev/content/posts/mastodon-otel/index.md

 those components.
 If you try to use a component that is not defined in the manifest the Collector will fail to start.
 {{< /alert >}}

-In the PR, I also added a `TELEMETRY_BACKEND` build arg, which would get different manifest files depending on which observability backend the user wanted to send data to.
+In the PR, I also added a `TELEMETRY_BACKEND` build arg, which would use a different manifest file depending on which observability backend the user wanted to send data to.
 The Datadog manifest had the Datadog components, but the default had only the `OTLP` and vendor agnostic components.